Epidemiology of syphilis: Global impacts

 This global re-emergence of syphilis is a major problem for every country affected.
 According to a study titled "Global Prevalence and Incidence Estimates of Selectable Curable STD's" in a journal named Sex Transm Inf the number of syphilis cases reported within the 9 main UN territories in 1995 was roughly around 12 million cases.
 The main population that was reported to have the disease was the people who were lower in the economy and younger people are reported to have more of the disease than older people.

 Out of the nine UN regions that were surveyed the region that syphilis was the most prevalent was south and south eastern Asia.
 The second highest was found to be in the sub Saharan parts of Africa and the third highest was Latin America and the Caribbean areas.
-This study in 1995 was one of the first big attempts by the World Health Organization to find a good estimate of the total population of people with syphilis and other STDs.
+This study in 1995 was one of the first big attempts by the World Health Organization to find a good estimate of the total population of people with syphilis and other STIs.

 Studies by the World Health Organization pinpoint how prevalent syphilis is globally.
 An article called "Congenital syphilis re-emerging" in a medical journal titled JDDG outlines the World Health Organizations findings as recently as 2008.
 It is estimated that globally 12 million people acquire the disease every year and of these 12 million patients 2 million are pregnant women.

 This high number of pregnant women with the disease estimates that it will cause about 50% of the pregnancies to result in stillbirth or prenatal death.
 The World Health Organization estimates that syphilis in within the mother can cause syphilis in the baby between 713,600 cases and 1,575,000 cases.